baranov-V-V/MyCompilator/README.md

 5. **[Optimization](#optimization)**
 6. **[Final result](#final-result)**

 # 1. How compilation works
-Lets assume we have a program written in

 ## 1. Introduction
+Lets assume we have a program written in some programming language

 ## 2. Front end